-Class notes, most slide decks with and without audio after lecture, lecture objectives, study questions, and practice exams will all be available online in Canvas.
-Lectures (synchronous or in-person) will not be recorded by the Professors.
+Class notes, slide decks with and/or without audio, and study questions will all be available online in Canvas.
+Lectures that are synchronous (in-person) will not be recorded by the Instructors but you are welcome to record on your own.

-OFFICE HOURS: Students may schedule one-on-one Office Hours by emailing a request to the specific Instructor.
-Office hours may be held over Zoom or in person.
+OFFICE HOURS: Each instructor will hold virtual Open Office Hours by Zoom.
+Available times and virtual conference links will be posted in Announcements in Canvas.
+Students may also schedule one-on-one Office Hours by emailing a request to the specific Instructor.

 OPTIONAL READINGS COURSE: There is an optional and very helpful course associated with this class: Adv Nutr.
-II - Readings 11:709:403 taught by Matthew Selby on Mondays at 2:00 - 3:20 pm OR 3:50 - 5:10 pm.
+II - Readings 11:709:403 taught by Matthew Selby on Wednesdays at 2:00 - 3:20 pm OR 3:50 - 5:10 pm.
 This readings class is intended to help with understanding the material through active learning and by reviewing relevant biochemistry topics.
 Each week, study questions will be distributed, some or all of which will be due as homework the following week.
-To receive a grade for this course, active participation in class discussions is assessed alongside submitted homeworks and/or quizzes.
+To receive a grade for this course, active participation in class discussions is assessed alongside submitted homework and/or quizzes.
 These study questions are available to all students registered for 11:709:401.
 Please contact the Teaching Assistant to avail yourself of these additional resources if you are having difficulty with the class material.